 The placement of an Indigenous child in the context of providing child and family services in relation to the child, to the extent that it is consistent with the best interests of the child, is to occur in the following order of priority:

-- a. with one of the child's parents; - b. with another adult member of the child's family;
+a. with one of the child's parents;

 13 Ibid., s.
 11.